ewencai/GIFtoolsCookbook/content/quickStartGuide.rst

    :scale: 50%

-The GIFtools Framework has been designed to store, visualize and modify the different :ref:`objects <objectFunctionality_index>` needed to interact with the various Fortran executable.
-In computer language, an *object* is a container holding a set of attributes and functions that can be used to perform tasks.
-You can think of it as a self- contained machine.
-For example, a *GIFdata* object knows about the geophysical experiment (location, transmitter, units, etc.), and can perform action (write to file, plot)
+The GIFtools Framework has been designed to store, visualize and modify the different :ref:`Objects <objectFunctionality_index>` needed to interact with the various Fortran executable.
+In computer language, an **object** is a container holding a set of attributes and functions that can be used to perform tasks.
+You can think of it as computer hardware.
+For example, a :ref:`GIFdata <objectFunctionalityData>` object knows all the necessary details about the geophysical experiment (location, receivers, units, etc.) and can perform actions (add/substract, write to file, plot, etc.)

 .. figure:: ../images/ObjectLink.png
    :align: right
    :scale: 50%

-The *objects* can be linked to each other, like building blocks, to achieve more complex tasks.
-For example, a model needs mesh in order to exist in a 3D space and be exported.
+**Objects** can be linked to each other, like building blocks, to achieve more complex tasks.
+For example, a :ref:`Model <objectFunctionalityModel>` needs :ref:`Mesh <objectFunctionalityMesh>` in order to exist in a 3D space and be exported.

-More complex objects, an inversion for example, need to know about many other objects in order to be complete (data, mesh and model).
+More complex objects, such as a :ref:`GIFinversion <objectFunctionalityInv>`, need to know about many other objects in order to exist (:ref:`Data
+<objectFunctionalityData>`, :ref:`Mesh <objectFunctionalityMesh>` and
+:ref:`Model <objectFunctionalityModel>`).
 Once all the pieces are connected, the inversion object can interact with external Fortran codes and knows how to handle the various outputs.

 .. figure:: ../images/GIFproject.png
    :align: center